perceptualrobots/chatgpt/report_generator/EXAMPLES.md

 # If you want completely fresh content (clears change tracking)
 python report_generator.py --force

+# Get an overview of all your notes in one file
+python report_generator.py --concatenate-only

 # Generate from a backup output directory
 python report_generator.py --pdf-only --output-dir "backup_output"